top of page

 16421.jpg

-Obsidian is natural volcanic glass, and it was a precious material for crafting sharp-edged stone tools before the use of metals.
+Obsidian is a natural volcanic glass that was once a precious material used to craft sharp-edged stone tools before the use of metals.

 Mt.
-Wada, now a popular hiking destination along the historic Nakasendo road, was once a volcano that produced large quantities of obsidian aroud 900,000 years ago.
+Wada, now a popular hiking destination along the historic Nakasendo Road, was once a volcano that produced large quantities of obsidian around 900,000 years ago.

 頂上.jpg

-Obsidian from Wada-toge, twinkling under the light, is "a crystal of a dream and romance !"
+Obsidian from Wada-toge (Mt.
+Wada), twinkling in the light, is "a crystal of dreams and romance!"

 nattyan_edited.png